Johannes Kepler, Life & Work, His Mother Katharina & Witchcraft

-Johannes Kepler… German mathmatician, astronomer, astrologer… he wrote the laws of planetary motion, was appointed mathematician to the Holy Roman Emperor, and he is considered the father of modern optics.
-But also….the son of a WITCH?
-It’s hard to believe, but Johannes Kepler put his career on hold, and spent 6 years defending his widowed mother against charges of witchcraft.
+Johannes Kepler, a German mathematician, astronomer, and astrologer, wrote the laws of planetary motion, was appointed mathematician to the Holy Roman Emperor, and is considered the father of modern optics.
+But also… the son of a WITCH?
+It’s hard to believe, but Johannes Kepler put his career on hold and spent 6 years defending his widowed mother against charges of witchcraft.

 What?